KawaharaLab/OrigamiJumper/index.md

 # Laser cutting patterns

-File `LaserCut_ICRA2022.dxf` includes ready made SW and SFWB patterns for laser cutting.
+We include ready made SW and SFWB patterns for laser cutting.
 We use Takeo Tant paper as the material of origami structure (see paper for more detail on the material)

 # Citation